 On a personal note, Ellis cites my father’s tremendous book at about the halfway point of the article.
 As many of you know, my father, Dr. Talmadge L. French is one of the premier scholars and historians within the Oneness Pentecostal movement.
 Here’s the quote:

 “…the Oneness Pentecostal movement centered on a charismatic Leader, Garfield Thomas Haywood.
 According to Talmadge L. French in his book, “Early Interracial Oneness Pentecostalism” (2014), the African American Leader, Garfield T. Haywood was its primary architect and figures most prominently into the movements history, not only as one of its leading proponents, but as its central interracial voice, as well as its most renowned leader.”

-If you are a pastor wanting to be more self-aware, a saint hoping to better understand your shepherd or a pastor who wants to better understand other pastors, this article is for you.
+If you are a pastor wanting to be more self-aware, a saint hoping to understand your shepherd better, or a pastor who wants to understand other pastors better, this article is for you.

 Even more importantly, understanding your own personality creates self-awareness.
-Knowing your own temperament will help you avoid lots of grief.
-We’ve all worked alongside people who are completely unaware of their flaws and overconfident about mediocrity.
-Or worse, they can’t see their own tremendous potential.
+Knowing your temperament will help you avoid lots of grief.
+We’ve all worked alongside people who are entirely unaware of their flaws and overconfident about mediocrity.
+Or worse, they can’t see their tremendous potential.
 That lack of self-awareness is dangerous in a leadership paradigm.

 My prayer is that this list will be helpful to pastors and maybe a few saints as well.
 Most problems between saints and pastors are nothing more than personality conflicts.
 Many saints misunderstand their pastor’s personality and find unnecessary offense and vice versa.
 I highly respect and honor every pastoral temperament and mean no disrespect by discussing them in this format.
 The Bible gives us snapshots of spiritual leaders from diverse backgrounds and emphasizes drastic differences between personalities.
 It’s still that way today.